• Skip to primary navigation

 Why We Live Off The Grid Instead Of In Town

 Living in Canada's far north is expensive because all the building supplies get shipped up from "down south."
-(Mostly from Edmonton, sometimes Grand Prairie, both in Alberta.)
+(Mostly from Edmonton, sometimes Grand Prairie, and both in Alberta.)

 So you'll pay a pretty penny to live in a smallish house (quite possibly a double-wide trailer) with neighbours close by.